matejkubovcak/matejkubovcak/README.md

 - 👋 Hi, I’m @matejkubovcak
-- 👀 I’m interested in data science, bioinformatics and neural networks
+- 👀 I’m interested in synbio, lab automation and computational biology
 - 🌱 I’m currently learning machine learning
-- 📫 Reach me on kubovcam@natur.cuni.cz

 <!---
 matejkubovcak/matejkubovcak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.